WeblateOrg/weblate/docs/formats.rst

 .. index::
    pair: PHP strings; file format

-PHP strings can be processed directly, though currently Translate-toolkit has some problems writing them properly, so please double check that your files won't get corrupted.

 PHP translations are usually monolingual, so it is recommended to specify base file with English strings.